Comfort foods are staples for anyone wanting a hearty meal and a little taste of home. Try one of these top-rated comforting classics tonight.

 Make your favorite creamy coleslaw to serve with or on this barbecue sandwich.
 Freeze any leftover meat for up to one month.

-Frozen vegetables provide a shortcut to make savory Turnip Greens Stew.
-Sautéed ham and chicken broth give the greens plenty
+Frozen vegetables provide a shortcut to making this savory stew.
+Sautéed ham and chicken broth give the greens plenty of flavor.

 Cream, bacon, and sweet peppers take this dish from down-home to top shelf.